The Best High Limit Business Credit Cards

 1. The Business Platinum Card® from American Express

-This is a premium travel rewards card that has no preset spending limit.
+This is a premium travel rewards card.
 Business owners report being approved for very large purchases, making this one of the best high-limit business credit cards available.
-Welcome Offer: Earn 120,000 Membership Rewards® points after you spend $15,000 on eligible purchases with your Card within the first 3 months of Card Membership.
+Welcome Offer: Earn 150,000 Membership Rewards® points after you spend $20,000 in eligible purchases on the Card within the first 3 months of Card Membership.

 2. The Blue Business® Plus Credit Card from American Express

 This card offers small business owners a higher credit limit than many other cards, as well as plenty of reward points for all purchases, albeit with no bonus spending categories.
-Earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners.
+Earn 2X points on everyday business purchases such as office supplies or client dinners.
 2X applies to the first $50,000 in purchases per year, 1 point per dollar thereafter.
+Terms and limitations apply.

 Welcome offer: Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership..
 There’s $0 annual fee for this card.